bxparks/rpn83p/docs/USER_GUIDE.md

 ![RPN83P Complex SQRT RRES](images/complex-sqrt-rres.png)

-But if we change the computation mode to `CRES`, we get a complex result:
+But if we change the complex result mode to `CRES`, we get a complex result:

 ![RPN83P Complex SQRT CRES](images/complex-sqrt-cres.png)